My Personal Story:

-In the wake of the death of a loved one the physical, mental, spiritual and relational issues wreaked havoc on all my systems.
+In the first few years after Rebecca, my wife’s suicide, physical, mental, spiritual and relational issues wreaked havoc on my daily life.
 It was difficult (impossible, at times) to think, reason or do routine tasks.
-All the while, the pressure and need to understand never ceased.
-Initially, everything appeared out of order.
-I was transported into a dimension that I was unprepared for.
-I felt out of place.
+All the while the need to comprehend what had transpired was overwhelming.
+Everything appeared out of order.
+Unprepared, I was shifting into my new role.

-It was a Tuesday on a contract teaching assignment in Boston.
-My last conversation with Rebecca, my wife, was Saturday night.
-I would be coming home tomorrow night.
-She relayed that plans for us to visit her sister in Little Rock on Friday were set.
+Reflecting back, it was a Tuesday, and I was wraping up day nine of a ten-day contract teaching assignment near Boston.
+My last conversation with Rebecca was Saturday night, and I would be coming home tomorrow, Wednesday night.
+She relayed the plans for us to visit her sister in Little Rock following our counseling appointment on Friday.

 Afterward, she had not answered or returned my calls, (even from her church accounting job.)
-She maintained a busy schedule and I assumed she was in overload mode.
-There was the daily exercise, church accounting, and Women’s Ministry, neighborhood and social gatherings that filled her days.
+Sunday she was scheduled to prepare and deliver a meal to a shut-in couple.
+She maintained a busy routine, and I assumed she was on overload.
+There was her daily exercise, church accounting, Women’s Ministry, along with neighborhood and social gatherings that filled her days.

 Momentarily the plant security officer and two Massachusetts State Troopers appeared at the classroom door.
-For just an instant it became real.
+In an instant it became real.

-At the plant manager’s insistence, a security officer drove me to the hotel and help me pack for the next morning.
+At the plant manager’s insistence, a security officer drove me to the hotel and help me pack for the morning flight out of Logan.

-At one point I was called to the police station.
+That afternoon I was summoned to the police station.
 I was too zoned-out to get more upset.
-The line of questioning first planted the idea that it was “me” that was responsible for all of this.
-Learning she had left a note I insisted (against the officer’s advice,) on reading it and taking a copy.
+Their line of questioning first planted the idea that it was “me” that was responsible for all of this.
+Learning a note had been left, I insisted (against the officer’s advice,) on reading it and taking a copy.

-The note was short and I now realize was well thought out.
+In time I realized her note was well thought out.
 There was an entry dated Friday, one Saturday and the final on Sunday morning.
-Just four short statements from someone no longer here and our life together vanished.
+Just three short statements from someone no longer here and our life together vanished.

 The counselor did not skip a beat as he stepped methodically through a series of questions.
 They revealed how it started, when it started, that she did not tell her parents, how they discovered the situation, what her Dad did, what her brother did and then silence.

-This all shed a striking contrast to her families’ image I held.
-In just under three weeks from that session, she would be dead and was never been willing to talk about the abuse.
+The revelation shed a striking contrast to her families’ image I held.
+In less than three weeks from that session, she would be dead and never willing to discuss the abuse.

 That news fostered a lot of questions for me.
 Why had she not told me before?
 Goodness, we had known each other for three dozen years.

-It did shed light on why her brother was never talked about.
-He had been lost from a Navy Destroyer the USS Mansfield years before we were married.
-I had always assumed that it was the manner of his death that hushed any conversations.
-The only statements were “he was talented, had a winsome personality, but did not want to live by house rules.”
+This news explained why discussions about her brother never happened.
+Ralph A, Jr, had been lost from a Navy Destroyer the USS Mansfield nine-years before we were married.
+I had always assumed that it was the manner of his death that hushed conversations.
+The only statements I recall were “he was a talented boy, had a winsome personality, but did not want to live by family rules.”

-Rebecca’s situation had happened over four decades earlier.
+Rebecca’s situation had happened more than four decades earlier.

-It was a further shock to learn that her extended family and some of her friends were familiar with the situation and yet it never seeped out.
+It was a further shock to learn that her extended family and some of her church friends were familiar with this situation and yet it never seeped out.

-Over the years this shed light on issues from our past including her Dad’s willingness to sign her brother into military service, under the age of eighteen and consequentially why discussions of my Navy experiences were squelched.
+Reflecting back over our years together, this sheds light on issues from our past including her Dad’s willingness to sign her brother into military service, under the age of eighteen.
+Then consequentially why discussions of my Navy experiences were squelched.
 Things I would never have dreamed to learn, at least, not the way I did.

 The most troubling element of her note was my being “unable to meet her emotional needs.”
 These stunning words stopped my heart.
 But, after all this time, I have to agree with her.